wodndb/google-drive-upload-action/README.md

 # Google Drive File Uploader

-Github action to upload a file to Google Drive using a service account.
+Github action to upload files to Google Drive using a service account.

 (Forked from https://github.com/willo32/google-drive-upload-action)